Memorable Manitobans: James Reid Dickie (1949-2016)

-Born at Brandon on 4 August 1949, second child of Helen Margaret Murchie (1912-1993) and Bruce Dickie (c1918-2001), his childhood was spent at Margaret, Hayfield (?-1957), and Shoal Lake (1957-?), attending Hebron School and Shoal Lake School.
+Born at Brandon on 4 August 1949, second child of Helen Margaret Murchie and John Bruce Dickie (1917-2001), his childhood was spent at Margaret (1949-1952, where his father was an elevator agent), Hayfield (1952-1957), and Shoal Lake (1957-?), attending Hebron School and Shoal Lake School.
 After graduation he studied Radio and Television Arts at Ryerson Polytechnical Institute in Toronto.
 During the 1970s he worked at radio stations CFAR (Flin Flon), CKX (Brandon), and Winnipeg stations CFRW-FM, CHIQ-FM and CJUM-FM.

 He died at Winnipeg on 21 February 2016.

 Obituary [Helen Margaret Dickie], Shoal Lake Star, 18 May 1993, page 11.

 Obituary [Bruce Dickie], Brandon Sun, 1 February 2001, page 15.

 We thank Christian Cassidy for providing additional information used here.